nobriot/re-execute/README.md

 rex -f src/ -e py -r 'test' -- pytest -k {file}
 ```

-Using `-e md,rst` is also valid.
-Use `-e ""` to allow files without extensions.

 ### Env variables

 Pass additional environment variables using the --env with KEY=VALUE format